MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 - Prediction models
 - Role assignments

+> [!CAUTION]
+> If you copy to a Dataverse environment, all artifacts related to Customer Insights - Data from existing installations are removed.

 ### Set up a copied environment

 When you copy the environment configuration, a confirmation message displays when the copied environment has been created.
 Perform the following steps to confirm credentials.